Sukanyasingh3/Sukanyasingh3/README.md

 🔍 Exploring the world, one dataset at a time

 🤝 Ready to team up for tech magic :)

-🔗 Check out my [blog](https://medium.com/@sukanyasingh303/eyes-of-the-machine-exploring-the-wonders-of-computer-vision-b29009d7397d) on medium!

 ## My Skill Set